Oncology Massage for People Living with a Cancer Diagnosis

 A Gentle Path to Healing

-Oncology massage is not a cure — but it is a powerful complementary support.
+Massage is not a cure — but it is complementary support.
 It offers comfort, relief, and moments of peace in a time that often feels anything but peaceful.

 If you or a loved one are navigating cancer, know that you're not alone — and that safe, supportive touch can be part of your care.